lorens-osman-dev/bash-neat-explorer/README.md

 The `neat_history_search` function is a neat tool for Bash users that enhances the command line experience by providing  interactive search tool for your command history.

 To use this function, press `ctrl+h` to enter the history search mode.

-You can then type any string to search through your command history.
+Then type any string to search through your command history.

 Navigate through the search results by pressing `TAB` or `down arrow ↓` to move down, or `up arrow ↑` to move up.

 Confirm your selection by pressing `enter`.

 If you want to exit the menu, just press `ESC`.

 Once a command is selected, it’s placed on your command line, ready for execution or further editing.

 This function is a great addition to any developer’s toolkit, making command line navigation faster and more efficient.

 ### Screenshots